openstack-archive/sahara/sahara/db/migration/alembic_migrations/README.md

 The migrations in `alembic_migrations/versions` contain the changes needed to migrate between Sahara database revisions.
-A migration occurs by executing a script that details the changes needed to upgrade or downgrade the database.
+A migration occurs by executing a script that details the changes needed to upgrade the database.
 The migration scripts are ordered so that multiple scripts can run sequentially.
 The scripts are executed by Sahara's migration wrapper which uses the Alembic library to manage the migration.
 Sahara supports migration from Icehouse or later.